Opera stable 60

 The change log, and the announcement.

-With R3, we put Web content at center stage.
+With Reborn 3, we put Web content at center stage.
 We’ve removed dividing lines between sections, so you can browse without borders and unhindered by unnecessary distractions.
-Also, just as no one frame is effective for every picture or in every lighting, we’ve given the browser two distinct themes - light and dark.
+Also, just as no one frame is effective for every picture or in every lighting, we’ve given the browser two distinct themes: light and dark.

 The design of each of these themes was inspired by high-key and low-key lighting photography, where the goals are to maximize or minimize the amount of light in a photo, while still retaining contrast.
-Depending on your mood, your setting, or the content you are viewing, you are in control of how you frame it.
+Depending on your mood, your setting or the content you are viewing, you are in control of how you frame the Web.